-EVT 1114 - Environmental Science.
+- EVT 1114 Environmental Science.
 This course is an introduction to air, water, and soil resources, ecosystems, energy, pollution and how pollution affects the local and global environment.
-(4,3,2)

-- EVT 1215 Fundamentals of Hazardous Materials.
+(4,3,2) - EVT 1215 Fundamentals of Hazardous Materials.
 This course covers the basic components of hazardous materials and wastes (HMW), regulations and regulatory agencies, determination and classification of HMW, and handling, storing, monitoring, and disposal of HMW.
 (5,4,2) - EVT 1314 Wastewater Treatment Operations.
 This course is designed to train operators in the safe and effective operation and maintenance of municipal and industrial wastewater treatment plants and prepares students for the highest level certification exam administered by the Mississippi Department of Environmental Quality.
 (4,3,2) - EVT 1414 Air Quality.
 In this course, students study air pollution and its effects on society and the environment.
 Specific emphasis is placed on sources of air pollution, control systems, pollution dynamics, air quality analysis, and regulatory compliance.
 (4,3,2) - EVT 1514 Water Treatment Operations.
 This course is designed to train operators in the safe and effective operation and maintenance of drinking water systems and treatment plants and prepares students for the highest level certification exam administered by the Mississippi State Department of Health.
 (4,3,2) - EVT 2124 Environmental Engineering Technology.
 This is an advanced level course, which utilizes the "systems approach" to environmental problem solving in areas such as hydrology, water quality management, noise pollution, and ionizing radiation.
 Each topic is covered in depth with emphasis in the mathematical and chemical principles involved.
 Recommended prerequisites: EVT 1114, MAT 1313, and CHE 1214.
+(4,3,2)

-(4,3,2) - EVT 2224 Hazardous Materials Regulations.
+- EVT 2224 Hazardous Materials Regulations.
 This course focuses on environmental regulations in three major areas: EPA, OSHA, and DOT, as they relate to the storing, handling, and disposal of hazardous materials and wastes.
 Students identify, interpret, and apply the regulations through study, research, and composition of a written hazard communication program.
+(4,3,2) - EVT 2234 Environmental Geology.
+This course examines geological history, soils, fresh and salt waters as well as the atmosphere.
+The student will examine the composition of soils, sands, waters and vapors.
+The student will then analyze the study of impacts caused by civilization and determine methods to improve and/or correct contaminations.
 (4,3,2) - EVT 2614 Solid Waste Management.
 This course examines engineering principles and practical management issues in an integrated solid waste management system..
 (4,3,2) - EVT 2714 Environmental Safety.
 This course examines health and safety issues, risk assessment, control strategies and implementation with hazardous materials.
 Students develop a site-specific health and safety plan and learn to properly use personal protective equipment.
 (4,3,2) - EVT 2813 Hazardous Materials Emergency Response.
 This course is designed to give the student training to manage an emergency.
 Topics covered include hazard identification, notification procedures, medical assistance, and media procedures.
 This course includes a live exercise/drill with student participation.
 (3,2,2) - EVT 2923 Environmental Internship.
 A supervised work experience in the environmental technology field where students accomplish objectives approved by their instructor and workplace manager.
 Students must work a minimum of ten hours per week.
 Prerequisites: Consent of instructor and completion of at least one semester of advanced course work in environmental technology.
 (3,0,10)